cqtan/Laravel-Crud-Sandbox/readme.md

 > * postgresql-spherical-62738 as DATABASE_URL
 > * app = aqueous-cove-69920

+* The following is taken from this [guide](http://www.easylaravelbook.com/blog/2015/01/31/deploying-a-laravel-application-to-heroku/)
 * Make sure you have made migration files for the database
 * Create an add-on for PostgreSQL (free with significant limitations: limit = 10000 rows):
     * **heroku addons:add heroku-postgresql:hobby-dev**